 Most people who are alcoholics or who are addicted to drugs have certain patterns to their use.
 They drink, smoke dope or shoot up with certain people, in certain places.
 They buy their drugs or alcohol in particular locations.
 There are certain reasons they drink or use drugs.
 There are specific situations or people that trigger the desire to use alcohol, crack, heroin, marijuana or other drugs.
 Removing the addicted person from this environment and into a new environment can be one of the most important elements of recovery.

-According to the National Institute on Drug Abuse, either outpatient or residential treatment programs need to be longer than 90 days to be effective.
+According to the National Institute on Drug Abuse, “good outcomes are contingent on adequate treatment length”.
 After all, it has taken most people several years at least to get into the condition where they need alcohol dependency treatment.
-Building a new drug-free life takes time - takes repairing relationships, healing the body, working through and resolving the issues that led one to start drinking or using drugs in the first place.
+Building a new drug and alcohol-free life takes time - it takes repairing relationships, healing the body, working through and resolving the issues that led one to start drinking or using drugs in the first place.

 - Ref: DrugAbuse.gov